eser/immunity/packages/01_immunity/README.md

 ### copy(source)

-copies an instance with its constructor:
+copies an instance with its constructor.

 ```js
 import copy from 'immunity/lib/copy';